Soave Classico: Italian Wine Basics

-Soave Superiore is a DOGC wine which basically is a “more typical”, “better” version of Soave.
+Soave Superiore is a DOGC wine that is a “more typical”, “better” version of Soave.
 Ampelographic basis remains the same, while the area of production is limited to certain municipalities, and namely: Soave, Cazzano di Tramigna, Colognola ai Colli, Illasi, Lavagno, Mezzane di Sotto, Montecchia di Crosara, Monteforte d’Alpone, Roncà, San Giovanni Ilarione, and San Martino Buon Albergo.
 Only local typical growing systems are allowed and the yield is reduced.

 Soave Superiore DOCG can only be marketed after September the 1st of the year after its harvest.

-Recioto di Soave DOCG
+Recioto di Soave Classico DOCG